Summer Courses

 AP Human Geography

-- Dr. Gillespie
+- Carol Ann Gillespie

 AP Human Geography is a course sometimes called "the gateway to AP testing."
 It is a freshman-level college course that is taught asynchronously (totally online with no "live" component) using my weekly YouTube lectures and assignments that include field trips, map analysis, and interpretation of models, charts, graphs, and other spatial data.
 It covers the central themes of Population, City and Urban Areas, Agriculture, Political Geography, Economic Geography, Culture, Development, and Spatial Analysis.
 A previous study of geography (especially world regional) is useful but not a requirement for success in the course.
 Because the course is online, it is very hands-on and inquiry-bad, They will use geographic analysis to sole real-life problems through the use of case studies and activities that require them to apply geographic analysis.